-You do really need some decent embroidery scissors.
+You really do need some decent embroidery scissors.
 They are little and sharp.
-You might get away with some cheap and cheerful Ikea scissors from the kids pencil case but you deserve some nice pretty little scissors really.
+You might get away with some cheap and cheerful Ikea scissors from the kid’s pencil case but you deserve some nice pretty little scissors really.

 If you start with small projects on Aida you don’t really need an embroidery hoop.
 If you work on a soft floppy evenweave fabric then they are an essential.

 For cross stitch you need an embroidery needle that has a long eye and is blunt.
-You want to go through holes in the fabric that are already there ie between the threads of the fabric, not splitting them so your needle should be blunt.
+You want to go through holes in the fabric that are already there ie between the threads of the fabric, not splitting them, so your needle should be blunt.
 The long eye will make it possible to thread the multiple strands of embroidery thread easily.

 A Cross Stitch Design